qq7te/radical-product/src/_posts/2020-11-19-delighting-customers-can-lead-you-astray.markdown

 ---
 layout: post
-title:  "How Focusing on Delighting Customers Can Lead You Astray"
+title:  How Focusing on Delighting Customers Can Lead You Astray
 Subtitle: Why you need a clear purpose before you delight customers
 image: /img/coffee.jpeg
 date:   2020-11-19 16:48:14 +0800